python/importlib_resources/docs/using.rst

     with as_file(source) as eml:
         third_party_api_requiring_file_system_path(eml)

-You can use all the standard :py:mod:`contextlib` APIs to manage this context manager.
+Use all the standard :py:mod:`contextlib` APIs to manage this context manager.

 .. attention::